Wiki · Concept · Last reviewed June 23, 2026

 Closed-ended questions can reward answer memorization, benchmark-specific tuning, multiple-try strategies, or brittle pattern recognition.
 Public questions can leak into training data or post-training examples.
 Even expert-authored questions can contain ambiguous wording, disputed answers, hidden assumptions, or domain-specific errors.

 Calibration is a major concern.
-The Nature article reports that models can give wrong answers with high confidence on HLE.
-That matters because the practical danger is often not only failure, but fluent and confident failure in domains where ordinary users cannot verify the answer.
+The practical danger is often not only failure, but fluent and confident failure in domains where ordinary users cannot verify the answer.

 Governance Significance